jsinkers/notes/_notebooks/declarative/05_haskell_summary.md

 - higher order programming is central to Haskell, and often allows you to avoid writing recursive functions

+- Higher order programming is widely used in functional programming:
+  - code reuse
+  - higher level of abstraction
+  - canned solutions to frequently encountered problems
+- code that fails to use higher order programming is an antipattern, in that there is lots of structural repetition

 ### Higher order functions in C

 - function pointers: `Bool (*f)(int)`